-Density of lines of force i.e., the number of lines of force per unit area normal to the surface around a particular point determines the strength of the magnetic field at that point.
-The number of lines of force is called magnetic flux ( $\phi$ ).
-SI unit of magnetic flux ( $\phi$ ) is weber (Wb).
-For a specific case of uniform magnetic field which is normal to the finite area A, the magnitude of magnetic field strength B at a point in the area A is given by
+Density of lines of force i.e., the number of lines of force per unit area around a particular point determines the strength of the magnetic field at that point.
+The number of lines of force is called magnetic flux (φ).
+SI unit of magnetic flux (φ) is weber (Wb).